Totes5706/cardano-alonzo-nft-creator/README.md

 ```

 ```
-Do you want the NFT minted in this address, or have it transfered to another address?
+Do you want the NFT minted in this address, or have it transferred to another address?
 1) Keep the NFT in this address
 2) Transfer the NFT to a recipient address
 #?
 2